kristiqna-andonova/SoftUni-Fundamentals/README.md

 # SoftUni-Fundamentals
-Tasks from SoftUni Fundamentals with python.
+Tasks from SoftUni Fundamentals with python.🐍😊